 - 5.54 Highfields Farm is on the western edge of Littleover in South Derbyshire.
-The site is to the north east of the A38 junction with Rykneld Road/ Staker Lane and lies to the north of Findern.
-The site abuts the A5250/ Rykneld Road that provides access to the City Centre, Burton on Trent and the A50. - 5.55 At the time of publication of the Draft Local Plan, the site had planning permission for up to 1,200 dwellings.
+The site is to the north east of the A38 junction with Rykneld Road/Staker Lane and lies to the north of Findern.
+The site abuts the A5250/Rykneld Road that provides access to the City Centre, Burton on Trent and the A50. - 5.55 At the time of publication of this Draft Local Plan, the site had planning permission for up to 1,200 dwellings.

-- A Residential development on land at Highfields Farm for up to 1,041 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - i) The provision of a single form entry primary school on site; - ii) The provision of a local centre commensurate with the size of the development to provide for day to day needs of the wider neighbourhood.
-The local centre should be the focal point within the development; - iii) The provision of a community centre; - iv) High quality pedestrian and cycle routes shall be provided within the site and links between the site and existing and proposed residential development shall be provided; - v) The southern edge of the site will require a green buffer and landscaping to help soften the housing development against the landscape; - vi) Consideration should be given to Phase 2 of the South Derby Integrated Transport Link Road; - vii) Developer contributions to be made toward improvements to the A50/A514 and A50/A38 junctions to safeguard the operation of the Strategic Road Network; - viii) Developer Contributions to be made towards the provision of a new Household Waste Recycling Centre in the Swadlincote area.
+- A Residential development on land at Highfields Farm for up to 1,200 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - i) The provision of a single form entry primary school on site; - The provision of a local centre commensurate with the size of the development to provide for day to day needs of the wider neighbourhood.
+The local centre should be the focal point within the development; - iii) The provision of a community centre; - iv) High quality pedestrian and cycle routes shall be provided within the site and links between the site and existing and proposed residential development shall be provided; - v) The southern edge of the site will require a green buffer and landscaping to help soften the housing development against the landscape; - vi) Consideration should be given to Phase 2 of the South Derby Integrated Transport Link Road; - vii) Developer contributions to be made toward improvements to the A50/A514 and A50/A38 junctions to safeguard the operation of the Strategic Road Network;